Introduction to IELTS

 IELTS is accepted by more than 10.000 organisations worldwide in over 140 countries, including more than 3.300 institutions and programmes in the USA.
 These include universities, schools, immigration authorities, government agencies, professional bodies and multinational companies.
 To search for a recognising institution, use the IELTS Global Recognition System.

 IELTS is the most widely accepted English language test that uses a one-on-one speaking test to assess your English communication skills.
 This means that you are assessed by having a real-life conversation with a real person.
-This is the most effective and natural way of testing your English conversation skills.
+This is the most effective and natural way of testing your English conversation skills and it is very popular compared to talking into a computer.

 2. Who is behind IELTS?